mobile app bar

 Stephen A. Smith, Cam Newton

 Ohanian interrupted a segment to come in with his question for Smith.
 “Stephen A. Smith, I think you had some marriage advice for me.
 Is that right?”
 Ohanian stated.
 Stephen A. was caught so off guard that he didn’t really know how to respond.
-He said something about “headlines being headlines,” and Ohanian seemed to get his revenge by making Smith squirm on live TV.
+He said something about “headlines being headlines.”

+Ohanian seemed to get his revenge by making Smith squirm on live TV.
 Clearly, he had kept the receipts from all those months ago.
+In response to the viral exchange, former NFL QB Cam Newton gave some advice to Stephen A.

 “If you cannot relate, do not debate.
 Because right there, being a married man, you’ve got to stand on business.
 For your household,” Newton professed on his podcast 4th & 1.
+The former QB added that Ohanian had to speak up in response to Stephen A. since the polarizing analyst was testing his marriage.

 “If you can’t relate to that type of dynamic or situation, now you’re testing my gangster.
 Now you’re testing my manhood.
 Now you’re testing my household.
-Because my wife, my lady, my woman, will look at me differently if I let you slide on by,” Newton added.
+Because my wife, my lady, my woman, will look at me differently if I let you slide on by,” Newton said.

 Who knows if that’s really the case in Williams and Ohanian’s household?
 After all, they probably have a better dynamic than we think.
 They have two kids together.
 That’s why Ohanian felt comfortable waiting so long before addressing the beef.